From London to the Cotswolds: 5 Best Ways to Get There

 To delve further into the Cotswolds from Moreton-in-Marsh, you'll want to arrange a car rental for the day, join an organized tour, or make use of the local bus service.
 While the latter can get you to some of the larger communities within the Cotswolds, such as Stow-on-the-Wold and Bourton-on-the-Water, it can be time-consuming.
 That said, if you're able to extend your visit for a few days, it can be a great way to explore this area of outstanding natural beauty.

 Moreton-in-Marsh can also be reached by bus.
 National Express coach lines offer a 2.5-hour journey from Victoria Coach Station.
-It's extremely affordable.
+It's extremely affordable, with the best rates being available with advance purchase online.
 Other Cotswold towns can be reached by bus but typically take longer.
 For example, coaches to Gloucester or Cheltenham can take up to 3.5 hours to get there.

 As with taking the train, once at your destination, you'll need to make use of local transit to get you around.
 Both Gloucester and Cheltenham offer accessible local bus and rail connections around the Cotswolds.
 A good option is the Cotswolds Discoverer One Day Pass.
 It offers unlimited travel for the day along with discounts for some attractions.
 Again, this method is perhaps best suited for those who plan on staying a few days in the area.